 You May Qualify for Legal Assistance

 If you’re unable to work for one year due to arthritis, you should definitely apply for disability benefits.
-Did you know that having a Social Security attorney file your claim doubles your approval chances the first time you apply?
+Did you know that having a Social Security attorney file your claim triples your approval chances in 6 months or less?
 You can sign up for a free, no-obligation consultation and get confidential legal advice over the phone.
 If a lawyer helps you apply but the SSA doesn’t approve your claim, then you owe $0 in legal fees.
 And if you do win benefits, then you only pay a small, one-time fee after your claim’s approved.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!